PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 04:49:20
+Last updated: 2024-04-07 04:49:53
-Random Quote: You're a beautiful, sweet girl.
-Fuck this guy! - Nicky Nichols
+Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman